 5. Black Cumin Seed

 The flowering plant Nigella sativa — also known as black seed, black cumin, and black caraway — has been known since at least the time of King Tut to protect the stomach lining, fight inflammation, and repel harmful bacteria.
 Black cumin seed is a commonly used natural remedy for GI concerns like indigestion.

 You can chew black seeds whole, ground, or boil them in water to make tea.
 You can also use organic food-grade black cumin seed oil internally, in small amounts.

 6. Peppermint Oil

 Peppermint essential oil has many therapeutic properties, including relief for GI concerns such as indigestion and heartburn.
 As an anti-spasmodic, peppermint oil relaxes stomach muscle contractions associated with pain, bloating, and nausea.
 Peppermint oil also helps fight harmful bacteria.

 You can take peppermint oil as a supplement in capsule form, apply it to the skin blended with a carrier oil, or use a few drops to make an after-meal tea.
-Be careful, though: If you have gastroesophageal reflux disease (GERD), peppermint could worsen your symptoms.
-An herbal tea such as chamomile is a better choice.
+Be careful, though: If you have gastroesophageal reflux disease (GERD), peppermint could worsen your symptoms — herbal tea such as chamomile is a better choice.

 7. Digestive Enzymes

 Probiotics are helpful bacteria or microbes that support digestive health.
 When “bad" gut bacteria outnumber the good ones, health concerns can result, including GI ailments like indigestion.
 Probiotic supplements can help restore the balance.
-A recent study found that people with functional dyspepsia have different gut microbes, but something as simple as eating yogurt with Lactobacillus for several months restored healthy probiotic flora and reduced indigestion symptoms.
+People with functional dyspepsia have different gut microbes, but something as simple as eating yogurt with Lactobacillus for several months can restore healthy probiotic flora and reduce indigestion symptoms.

 9. Baking Soda